reframejs/reframe/docs/intro.template.md

 Showcase of a database + server + frontend stack.

-If you are interested in other stacks then browse [/examples](/examples).
+If you are interested in other stacks then see [/examples](/examples).

 Let's create our app.